Marshall's Bradshaw on Doak Walker List|

 Aug.
 31, 2006

-The Guaranty Bank SMU Athletic Forum today announced the candidates for the 2006 Doak Walker Award, presented annually to the nation's top college running back and Marshall University's Ahmad Bradshaw is among them.
+DALLAS, TEXAS - The Guaranty Bank SMU Athletic Forum today announced the candidates for the 2006 Doak Walker Award, presented annually to the nation's top college running back and Marshall University's Ahmad Bradshaw is among them.

 Bradshaw, a junior from Bluefield, Va., led Marshall with 997 rushing yards and nine touchdowns last season en route to earning second-team All Conference-USA honors.
 He also led the Thundering Herd with 56 catches for 381 yards and recorded a receiving touchdown.
 The versatile back ranks as the top returning rusher in Conference USA in yards per game (90.6) heading into the 2006 season.

 The field of candidates also includes Louisville senior Michael Bush who led the nation in scoring (14.4 points per game) in 2005; Auburn senior Kenny Irons who was the SEC's leading rusher (1,293 yards) last season; California junior Marshawn Lynch who is the nation's second-ranked returning rusher (1,246 yards); Oklahoma junior Adrian Peterson who led Big 12 running backs in rushing (1,108 yards) in 2005; and Northern Illinois senior Garrett Wolfe, the nation's leading returning rusher (1,580 yards).

 The complete list of candidates, who were nominated by their universities, follows: